Martin-Lorentzon/clean-blender-addon-template/README.md

 # Clean Blender Add-on Template
-## Complete add-on structure • Reloadable in Blender • Formatted with autopep8
+## Complete structure • Reloadable in Blender • Formatted with autopep8

-This project is meant to be a good general starting point for Blender multifile add-on/extension development.
-Anything non-obvious will be commented.
+A commented template for multifile add-on development that is fully compliant with the Blender Extensions platform.
 The project is very minimal by design.

 I suggest placing your add-on inside of a [script directory](https://docs.blender.org/manual/en/latest/editors/preferences/file_paths.html#script-directories) for ease of use.